 Equally important, if you accumulate 3 weeks of absences, YOU WILL BE DROPPED (unless extenuating circumstances prevail).
 Please recognize that you, THE STUDENT, are responsible for communicating with me.
+Also, 3 tardies count as one absence.

 Please refer to "Class Attendance" policy in the SPC General Catalog.